 You will pour your tea from your gaiwan, or Yixing teapot, into the GōngDao Bēi before pouring into individual teacups.
 This ensures an even brew is served to everyone.

-This is another item that can easily be replaced with a common kitchen item such as a glass measuring cup (like this one!).
+You can buy a GōngDao Bēi on Amazon, but this is also another item that can easily be replaced with a common kitchen item such as a glass measuring cup (like this one!).

 You might have noticed that the tea is placed directly in the water in the gaiwan or Yixing teapot.
 No bag, or steeper, just tea and water!